elixir-lang/elixir-lang.github.com/_posts/2026-01-09-type-inference-of-all-and-next-15.markdown

 * Jan/2026: inference of all constructs, may have many false positives, assess performance!
 * Feb-Mar/2026: inference across clauses, few or none false positives, assess performance!
 * Apr-May/2026: inference across dependencies, assess performance!

+Every release will have a thread in the [Elixir Forum](http://elixirforum.com) for discussion.

 Chech our documentation to learn more about our [overall work on set-theoretic types](http://hexdocs.pm/elixir/main/gradual-set-theoretic-types.html).
 This release also includes [our official types cheatsheet](https://hexdocs.pm/elixir/main/types-cheat.html).